Macaulay2/M2/Macaulay2/e/pi-readme.txt

 	    the variables that are possessed by each of its subareas, and no others.
 There could be (eventually) various types of composite area.
+  5. Overflow is signalled with "throw(exc::overflow_error(char *))".
+  6. All routines will update references to pointers, so composite areas can be implemented.
+Thus the caller has to save a separate copy of the pointer.

 Thus the description of a monomial type will include:
-   TEMPLATE: (choice of U, the integer type used to hold a field)
-   TEMPLATE: (choice of T, the unsigned integer type of a bin (either uint32_t or uint64_t)) the size of a bin (T) in bytes the total number of variables the total number of fields
+   (choice of U, the integer type used to hold a field) (choice of T, the unsigned integer type of a bin) the size of a bin (T) in bytes the total number of variables the total number of fields